 (b) Net emissions for each pollutant are not increased above the PSEL.

-(c) The net air quality impact is not increased as demonstrated by procedures required by OAR 340-224-0090, Requirements for Net Air Quality Benefit.
+(c) The net air quality impact is not increased as demonstrated by procedures required by OAR 340-224-0520.

 (d) No other pollutants including malodorous, toxic or hazardous pollutants are substituted.